-The pleasure on the other hand tends to be a sensory stimulation experience which lasts as long as one applies whatever stimulating or triggering substance, stimulation or experience onto the person for whom pleasure is generated.
+The pleasure on the other hand tends to be a sensory stimulation experience that lasts as long as one applies whatever stimulating or triggering substance, stimulation or experience onto the person for whom pleasure is generated.

-In our society we are now in an “experience economy” where businesses strive to architect and create positive experiences for consumers to absorb, which then opens them up for a purchasing decision.
-This container of pleasurable experience is what assaults a person everywhere they go, and which by normalisation of that experience can lead a person to think their pleasurable experience is happiness.
+In our society, we are now in an “experience economy” where businesses strive to architect and create positive experiences for consumers to absorb, which then opens them up for a purchasing decision.
+This container of pleasurable experience is what assaults a person everywhere they go, and which normalisation of that experience can lead a person to think their pleasurable experience is happiness.

 Sadness can be a Normal Part of Life

-In 2019, the College of Clinical Psychologists at the Australian Psychological Society, whom has coverage of 24,000 psychologist members, has warned via a governmental enquiry that the community needs to realise that “worry, sadness and frustration are a normal part of life”.
+In 2019, the College of Clinical Psychologists at the Australian Psychological Society, which has coverage of 24,000 psychologist members, has warned via a governmental enquiry that the community needs to realise that “worry, sadness and frustration are a normal part of life”.

-The confusion in the community was in part also tied to some of the biggest “brands” in the Mental Health space as getting it wrong in this regards, according to the College of Clinical Psychologists, who challenged leading mental health provider Beyond Blue as pathologizing normal anxiety and sadness, and so reinforcing the trend towards the community losing its understanding and resilience at being able to cope with life’s disappointments, frustrations, and sad moments.
+The confusion in the community was in part also tied to some of the biggest “brands” in the Mental Health space as getting it wrong in this regard, according to the College of Clinical Psychologists, who challenged leading mental health provider Beyond Blue as pathologizing normal anxiety and sadness, and so reinforcing the trend towards the community losing its understanding and resilience at being able to cope with life’s disappointments, frustrations, and sad moments.